PACS instrument and calibration web pages

 - Spectral line profile skews for off-centred sources: point sources that are not centrally located in a spaxel will show a skew to their spectral lines.
 The effect of this is to move the peak wavelength and slightly change the measured FWHM.
 Some calibration of this has been done and this can be found in sec.
 4.7.2 and 4.7.3 of the PACS Observer's Manual and sec.
 5.2 of the PACS Spectrometer Calibration Document.

 - Calibration certainties: these are all documented in the beginning of the PACS Spectrometer Calibration Document.
 Data errors are discussed in the PACS DRG for spectroscopy (sec.
-7.6 in the HIPE 13 version).
+7.6).

 - Expected signal-to-noise ratios and line sensitivity: this depends on the AOT, this information is also provided in the AOT Release Notes (see also update in sec.
 6.1.3 of the PACS Observer's Manual) and can also be computed by running HSPOT.